alexshafranov/derplanner/README.md

   * For each case, in order of definition:
     * If the case precondition is satisifed, replace the compound task instance with the task list.
   * If no satisified cases found, back-track.
+* Once the plan consists of only primitive tasks, the planning process is finished.

 ## License
 derplanner is licensed under [zlib license](./LICENSE.txt)